Liub0myr/MS-Store-for-LTSC-21H2/README.md

 Click on the green Code button, then Download ZIP.<br>
 Unzip to a convenient folder for you and run setup.bat.<br>
 Administrator privileges are <b>not</b> required.

+# Microsoft Store for Windows 11 LTSC
+Just use wsreset -i in PowerShell